 BACKPACKS

-Backpacks, book bags, purses, and contents (including cell phones, Chromebooks and other electronic devices) are the responsibility of the student.
+Backpacks, book bags, purses, and contents (including cell phones and electronic devices) are the responsibility of the student.
 The school accepts no responsibility for lost items, articles, or books.
 Keep your backpack with you at all times!

 PERSONAL PROPERTY